This is an in-depth guide on content marketing – one of the key strategies of online marketing. So, let’s take it from the very beginning.

 Your audience will engage with it, and it also offers potential for several platforms beyond your blog.
 They can be shared on Pinterest and uploaded to SlideShare – giving you more exposure.

-I use screenshots for my blog contents.
+I use screenshots for my blog content.
 You know why?
-I provide detailed articles about how to go about stuffs.
+I provide detailed articles about how to go about stuff.

-Also, screenshots is one of the easiest ways to create visuals for your blog posts.
+Also, screenshots are one of the easiest ways to create visuals for your blog posts.
 When you explain concepts on your blog, you’ll need to back it up.

 I use Fn + F11 on my windows PC to screen-grab and use Paint to finally edit and save as JPEG or PNG.

 eBooks are longer pieces of content, dedicated to educating your audience more about a broad topic.